 2) Make use of Digital Money Management Apps

-Financial literacy, which refers to both your understanding of and capability to use financial skills, is one of the most crucial factors in wise money management.
-Though this is a topic where many people are missing in education, there are more chances than ever to learn about finance.
+Financial literacy refers to both your understanding of and capability to use financial skills.
+It’s one of the most crucial factors in wise money management.
+Though this is a topic where many people are missing in education.
+There are more chances than ever to learn about finance.
 Financial literacy apps are the ideal way for Gen Zs to become more familiar with money management.

 The World of Money, a free app voted best for financial management, is a new approach to learning money management through technology.
 Although many economic literacy apps place emphasis on one age group, World of Money has information and content for everyone.